Superfoods: Hype or Hero?

 Berries:

-Raspberries, strawberries, blueberries, blackberries, and cranberries, to name a few, are considered a nutritional powerhouse of vitamins, minerals, fiber, and antioxidants.
+Raspberries, strawberries, blueberries (support brain health!), blackberries, and cranberries, to name a few, are considered a nutritional powerhouse of vitamins, minerals, fiber, and antioxidants.
 They help reduce the risk of heart disease, cancer, and other inflammatory conditions (and who doesn’t love berries?).

 Green tea: